dotnet/designs/accepted/2021/experimental-package-shading/experimental-package-shading.md

 Producer-side package shading is an experimental feature that allows a NuGet package authors to "shade" a dependency: embed a renamed copy of it their package.
 This ensures that consumers of the package get the exact same version that the package author intended, regardless of any other direct or indirect references to that dependency.

-The major downside to producer-side shading is that the shaded assemblies are included in the app even when they are identical or completely compatible with other shaded or non-shaded copies of the same dependency.
+**The major downside to producer-side shading** is that the shaded assemblies are included in the app even when they are identical or completely compatible with other shaded or non-shaded copies of the same dependency.
 This forced redundancy is a problem for scenarios where app size and memory use is highly important such as mobile apps and client-side web apps, **so producer side shading is not intended to ever become non-experimental or recommended for general use**.

 The preferred long-term solution is consumer-side shading, where shading is performed holistically for an app, where it shade packages only when necessary, and deduplicate compatible and identical shaded assemblies.

 Producer-side shading uses same building blocks as consumer-side shading, but is substantially smaller in scope.
-Developing and releasing producer-side shading as an experimental feature allows us to build out and test some of the underlying mechanisms for consumer-side shading, while making shading functionality available to package authors who need it.
+Developing and releasing producer-side shading as an experimental feature allows us to build out and test some of the underlying mechanisms for consumer-side shading, while making shading functionality available in the near term to package authors who need it to solve specific problems they are encountering.

 ## Background

 ### Dependency unification

 To understand why shading is needed, we must understand dependency unification and the problems it can cause.